 You Hun Ye Gui, Wandering Souls in the Intermediate State

-Bardo in Tibetan, which means "intermediate state" or "transitional state" indicates the period between two lives in the Buddhist concept of reincarnation, when a person is 'dead but still not' born again.
-For many Buddhist schools the duration of the intermediate state generally lasts seven days or more (to describe this amount of time Buddhism uses mostly the number seven, for example, seven weeks, or 49 days).
-But if a person dies by an unnatural death and if the dead had violent or upsetting feelings, this person is likely to become a You Hun Ye Gui, delaying the reincarnation or risking even to remain trapped in the intermediate state forever.
-Gui Diao You, Shui Gui and Gui Yuan are You Hun Ye Gui, ghosts trapped in a state of undeath.
+Bardo in Tibetan, which means “intermediate state” or “transitional state” indicates the period between two lives in the Buddhist concept of reincarnation when a person is ‘dead but still not’ born again.
+For many Buddhist schools, the duration of the intermediate state generally lasts seven days or more (to describe this amount of time Buddhism uses mostly the number seven, for example, seven weeks, or 49 days).
+But if a person dies by an unnatural death and if the dead had violent or upsetting feelings, this person is likely to become a You Hun Ye Gui, delaying the reincarnation or risking even remaining trapped in the intermediate state forever.
+Gui Diao You, Shui Gui, and Gui Yuan are You Hun Ye Gui, ghosts trapped in a state of undeath.

 Ba Jiao Gui, Female Banana Tree Ghosts

-They appears wailing under the tree at night, sometimes carrying a baby.
-In some traditions from South Asian countries (Thailand, Singapore, Malaysia and Indonesia ; similar to Pontianak/Kuntilanak) greedy people ask them lottery numbers.
+They appear wailing under the tree at night, sometimes carrying a baby.
+In some traditions from South Asian countries (Thailand, Singapore, Malaysia, and Indonesia; similar to Pontianak/Kuntilanak) greedy people ask them lottery numbers.
 To invoke them, they have to tie a red string around the Banana tree trunk, fixing it with sharp nails and then they tie the other end of the rope to their bed.
 The consequences are often disastrous: if people do not fulfill their promise to free the ghost once they get the lottery win, they will suffer a horrible death.